 Another term to describe this way of working is “Value-Based Pricing” and it is also good for the contractor or Virtual Assistant too because it stops clock-watching and enables you to work for multiple clients at the same time and potentially earn more money if you can systemise your work and complete it more efficiently.

 - Fixed fee for writing a blog per week

 - Fixed fee to monitor a customer service system during working days

 - A success fee based on providing leads or making sales

 Once you’ve defined your idea it’s time to refine and fine tune your business concept and undertake further research to see how your idea will become tangible in the marketplace.

 Find out more about what you’ll learn in Subject 2: Business Planning and Marketing Introduction

-If you like what you see, bite the bullet and Enrol Now or better still, save yourself serious money by opting for our Complete Business Cloud Package, which includes:
+If you like what you see, Inquire Now or explore our Complete Business Cloud Package, which includes: